How to Snag the Attention of a Distracted Child

-In the Classroom
+Increase Focus In the Classroom

 - Make lessons exciting, funny, mysterious.
 Turn off the lights and use a flashlight to illuminate objects or words on the blackboard.
 Invite a surprise guest.
 Draw silly stick figures to illustrate key points, and invite students to the board to do the same.
 Whenever possible, plan lessons around current events or topics of interest to students.
 Hold their attention with batting averages and other baseball statistics during math.

 - Get the medication right.
 If your child takes ADHD meds, make sure he’s getting the right medication at the right dosage.
-When paired with behavioral techniques, stimulants and other ADHD drugs can dramatically improve a child’s ability to focus.
+When paired with behavioral techniques, stimulants and other ADD drugs can dramatically improve a child’s ability to focus.

 - Make learning active.
 Encourage your child to get fully involved in his homework.
 Have him underline reading material with colored pencils or draw cartoons to illustrate vocabulary words.
 When he’s working on math problems, let him use pieces of popcorn to work out computations.

 - Spend more time outdoors.
 Recent studies link time spent outside, especially in natural environments, with improved concentration.
-Try walking or driving the green route to school, and give your child time to play outdoors before she sits down to do homework.
+Try walking or driving the scenic route to school, and give your child time to play outdoors before she sits down to do homework.